In this post you’ll find out how to apply for a UK visa from Nigeria in 6 easy steps:

 Virtually all UK visa applications are now made online.

-You should only start filling your UK online visa application form once you’ve gathered all your supporting documents and have checked that you passport is valid for travel, otherwise you could waste a lot of time having to re-do the online application.
+You should only start filling your UK online visa application form once you’ve gathered and properly prepared all your supporting documents and have checked that you passport is valid for travel, otherwise you could waste a lot of time having to re-do the online application.

 The UK online visa application form isn’t a ‘form’ as such, but rather a series of questions that you’ll be asked to complete.

-It’s super important you know which type of UK visa you need as the information requested during the online application process differs depending upon which type of UK visa you’re apply for.
+It’s super important you know which type of UK visa you need as the information requested during the online application process differs depending upon which type of UK visa you’ve apply for.

 And if you apply for the wrong UK visa type, you significantly increase the risk of a visa refusal.